abuehl/abuehl.github.io/_posts/2026-04-26-code-examples-from-an-app-using-modules.md

 The reason for using partitions there is, that the classes there use pointers or references to each other.
 They are very tightly coupled.
 It would have been possible to put all these classes into a single module unit, but the resulting file would have been too large.

+Remember: If you have a pointer to class in module M, you need to import M. This is a consequence of the attaching rules of modules.

 Note that Core.Main:UndoerImp is an internal partition.
 Altough we prefer not using internal partitions, this is a case for